AnushaAshokReddy/trial.github.io/index.md

     Navigate to File --> New --> Project

-For our example - give the project name as **“HelloWorldTutorial”**
+For our example - give the project name as **“HelloLearningApiAlgorithm”**

 Use the selectors on the left side to choose the different types of programming languages or platforms to work with.
 For example, we are creating a class library with the template .NET STANDARD under the Visual C# selector as show in Fig. 4.